Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 First, add the following package into project: `org.webjars:webjars-locator:0.32`.
 In a recent update to Spring Framework, the WebJars Locator can be automatically loaded by Spring.
-Thus, without no futher configuration, just remove the version number form the package then the magic works.
+Thus, without no further configuration, just remove the version number form the package then the magic works.

 ```html